dcooney/instant-images/README.txt

 - **Theme/Plugin Developers** - A great tool for developers who want to prototype and develop using real world imagery.
 - **Gutenberg** - Instant Images directly integrates with Gutenberg as a plugin sidebar.
 - **Media Modal** - Instant Images is available as a tab in the WordPress Media Modal.
+- **Page Builders** - Instant Images integrates with page builders such as Elementor, Beaver Builder, Brizy and Divi.
 - **Edit Image Metadata** - Easily edit image filename, alt text and caption prior to uploading to your media library.
 - **Accessibility** - Automatically include a relevant alt description for screen readers, visually reduced users, and SEO.
 - **Easy to Use** - It couldn't get much more simple, just click an image and it's automatically uploaded to your media library for use on your site.